keu/docs/astro/manage-workspaces.md

 To to enter your Workspace, click the Workspace in the **Overview** tab.
 When you click into a Workspace and see a list of that Workspace's Deployments, you are in the **Workspace view** of the Cloud UI.
 The Workspace view contains several pages for managing your Workspace which are accessible from a sidebar on the left of the screen:

+- **Home**: View the status of your Deployments and select recently accessed Deployments.
 - **Deployments:** Create new Deployments and see key metrics about existing Deployments in the Workspace.
 For more information, see [Create a Deployment](create-deployment.md).
 - **DAGs:** View metrics about individual DAGs across your Workspace.
 For more information, see [Deployment metrics](deployment-metrics.md#dag-runs).
 - **Workspace Settings:** Update Workspace details, including Workspace user permissions, the Workspace name, and the Workspace description.